-The Scandinavian nation Denmark (without Sweden, Norway, or Finland) and its celebrated territories, Copenhagen and Odense, are eminent for trading off brilliant Nyhavn anchorage, royal castles, cobbled avenues, a tremendous number of islands, the Jutland Peninsula, the Tivoli entertainment park, half-timbered houses, and the emblematic “Little Mermaid” statue.
+The Scandinavian nation Denmark (without Sweden, Norway, or Finland) and its celebrated territories, Copenhagen and Odense, are eminent for trading off brilliant Nyhavn anchorage, royal castles, cobbled avenues, abundant islands and the emblematic “Little Mermaid” statue.
 Connected to close-by Sweden by means of the Öresund bridge, Denmark is historically wonderful and its betting industry is a plus to its greatness.

 Until Word War II, gambling amongst Danish people was not recorded..
 However, gambling started around the early 19th century and was (and still is) openly monopolized in Denmark.
 A state company called Dansk Tipstjeneste ran almost everything relate to gambling throughout the country.
 The company has been active since the postwar years – precisely 1943.

 At the time, gambling was considered evil but an inevitable one.
 So, the then-present administration decided to legalize gambling but to keep it a state monopoly.
 The company was later renamed Danske Spil, with the government owning 80 percent and the remaining was cleaved between the Federation of Sports and the Association of Gymnastics and Sports.

 The company remained a state monopoly despite the creation of more and more subsidiaries.
 Also, a percentage of its gross income was used for the improvement of sports, culture and other social schemes compulsorily.
 In 1990, eventually, private operators were allowed to operate casinos in Denmark according to the new Danish Gambling Act.
 Nevertheless, the government strictly monitored their operations and activities and gave a limitation of the number that could be in the country.
 Currently, there are only eight actual casinos throughout the country.